Just once you’d like to get off the phone or come away from a visit with Mom and feel good about yourself, is that too much to ask?

 Instead, you feel beaten down, dismissed, demoralized, and never good enough.
 What’s worse, dealing with her causes you to flip-flop between resentment and guilt.
 Tired of arguing with her boundary-crossing, gaslighting version of motherhood, you’re exhausted from the drama.
 You aren’t sure if you are the problem or if there’s something wrong with her.
 If anyone else treated you this way, you could cut out of your life, but…she’s your MOTHER, so… how do you deal with a toxic Mom?

 As a psychotherapist for over 30 years counseling daughters of difficult mothers, I know what works and what doesn’t.
-I know what, in the end, will ultimately bring sanity back into your life.

 The thing is, it’s rarely what comes naturally.

 Because Mom has systematically programmed you to her way of thinking, even if you aren’t fully aware of it, therefore, what pops in your head is usually some watered-down version of seeking her approval or asking for her permission.
 She has, by definition, interrupted or violated the natural way of things and set up patterns (etched into your subconscious) that cause you to self-sabotage.

 To break free of the toxic dynamics that keep you stuck going round and round the same arguments and experiencing the same pain, you have to think outside of the box.

 Here is a list that will take you beyond the standard “stand up for yourself and set healthy boundaries“: curated suggestions that will definitively move the needle forward, not just tell you what you already know.